 - daily_timelines – imploded data for each of the trending pages

-To populate the web DB we need to do following two steps
+To populate the web DB we need to do the following two steps

 - HQL command: select top 50 monthly trends and top 50 daily trends from our final result table (daily_trends).

-In Qubole, we can create a work-flow where multiple steps are executed sequentially in one command.
-Also we have a custom workflow template(query export) for running hive query followed by a data export.
+In Qubole, we can create a workflow where multiple steps are executed sequentially in one command.
+Also, we have a custom workflow template(query export) for running hive queries followed by a data export.

 Export daily_trends table

 insert overwrite directory 's3://your-bucket/wiki_pagecounts/tmp/daily/$yesterday$' select cast(concat('$yesterday_trunc$', cast(page_id as string)) as bigint), page_id, daily_trend, error, '$yesterday_time$', '$yesterday_time$', '$yesterday$' from daily_trends order by daily_trend desc limit 50;

 insert overwrite directory 's3://your-bucket/wiki_pagecounts/tmp/monthly/$yesterday$' select cast(concat('$yesterday_trunc$', cast(page_id as string)) as bigint), '$yesterday$', page_id, monthly_trend, total_pageviews, '$yesterday_time$', '$yesterday_time$' from daily_trends order by monthly_trend desc limit 50;

 Export to pages table